DOE-ICoM/pyflowline_icom/README.md

-2. install PyFlowline through the PyPI: pip install pyflowline
+2. install PyFlowline through the PyPI: pip3 install pyflowline

 3. (Optional) Install the visualization package through Conda: conda install -c conda-forge

-4. (Optional) Install the Python JupterNote to run this tutorial.
+4. (Optional) Install the Python JupyterNote to run this tutorial.

 # Usage
-We use the notebook.py example file under the the notebook directory to showcase the model workflow.
+We use the notebook.py example file under the tests/example/ directory to showcase the model workflow.
 An additional Python package is required for the visualization purpose.
+Also see requirements.txt.

 The follow steps are recommended:

 1. Open the terminal or use your preferred Conda application to create a new Conda environment:

-    conda create --name pyflowline python=3.8
+    `conda create --name pyflowline python=3.8`

 2. Activate the newly crated conda environment

-    conda activate pyflowline
+    `conda activate pyflowline`

 3. Install dependency packages using conda

-    * conda install -c conda-forge numpy

-    * conda install -c conda-forge shapely

-    * conda install -c conda-forge netCDF4
+    `conda install -c conda-forge numpy shapely netCDF4 gdal`

-    * conda install -c conda-forge gdal

 4. Install PyFlowline

-    pip install pyflowline
+    `pip3 install pyflowline`

 5. Install and setup the Python Jupyter Notebook